pbflo/Where-Love-Lies-Overhaul/README.md

   - Added floor border variants from Rejuvenation
 - "GearenCity Real"
   - Updated "Mysterious Mansion" facade
+- "Goldenwood Cave"
+  - Adds some Rocks for Gemstream Mine
-- Grand Dream City Interiors
+- "Grand Dream City Interiors"
   - Copied from "Grand Dream City Interiors" from Rejuvenation
+- "Route 2_new"
+  - Copied from "Route 2" from Rejuvenation
+  - ToDo: Edit foliage
 - "Route 3"
-  - Copied from "Roue 3" from Rejuvenation
+  - Copied from "Route 3" from Rejuvenation
   - Added cutout version of default grass
 - "Sheridan_2"
   - Copied from "Sheridan_2" from Rejuvenation and added the differences from WLL